| Real Name | Marc Berkowitz |

 Summers was born Marc Berkowitz in Indianapolis, Indiana, to a Jewish family.[1][2][3]
 He attended Westlane Middle School and North Central High School in Indianapolis and Grahm Junior College in Boston.

 After consulting with Rabbi Weitzman of Indianapolis Hebrew Congregation about whether to pursue a career as a rabbi or as an entertainer, Rabbi Weitzman told Summers, "As a rabbi, you can help a small congregation a lot, but as a performer you can help a lot of people a little."[3]
-Summers decided he preferred to help a lot of people, which set his path to becoming a performer.
+Summers decided that he preferred to help a lot of people, which set his path to becoming a performer.[4]
+Summers was initially a professional magician, continuing what he started when he was younger.[5]

-In the beginning of his career he was a radio DJ and a stand-up comedian; although he held various television production jobs before a career boost in 1986, when he worked as the co-announcer with Gene Wood on ABC's short lived game show Bruce Forsyth's Hot Streak.
+At the beginning of his career, Summers was also a radio DJ and a stand-up comedian;[7] although he held various television production jobs before a career boost in 1986, when Summers worked as the co-announcer with Gene Wood on ABC's short-lived game show Bruce Forsyth's Hot Streak.[6]

 Double Dare

-Summers' work on Bruce Forsyth's Hot Streak garnered the attention from Nickelodeon, which hired him as the host of Double Dare from 1986–1993.
+Summers' work on Bruce Forsyth's Hot Streak garnered the attention from Nickelodeon, which hired him as the host of Double Dare from 1986 to 1993.

 According to Summers, a ventriloquist friend was called for an interview at Double Dare, but having never heard of Nickelodeon, sent Summers for the interview in his place.[3]
-Summers was the first to interview for the job and was hired as both the host and producer.
+Summers was the first to interview for the job and was hired as the host.[8]

 Later career

-In 1989, he auditioned to host the CBS daytime version of Wheel of Fortune; however, Bob Goen was hired instead.[4]
+In 1989, Summers auditioned to host the CBS daytime version of Wheel of Fortune, but Bob Goen was hired instead.[9]

 Double Dare's popularity led Summers to other hosting jobs including the syndicated Couch Potatoes in 1989, and Nickelodeon's What Would You Do? in 1991.[4]